Congratulations to the 2023 Donn Ansell Scholarship Recipient Chandler Wheeler!

 About the Scholarship

 DONN ANSELL SCHOLARSHIP IN THEATRE ARTS The Donn Ansell Scholarship in Theatre Arts is administered annually by Thalian Association Community Theatre (TACT).
 The scholarship will be awarded each year to a young person entering college and who majors in any of the following programs at a major state supported or private institution for higher learning: theater, cinema or journalism.
 Applicants must have been active with Thalian Association Community Theatre and/or the Youth Theatre as performers, designers, or technicians.
 Performers are encouraged to have worked in a backstage capacity as well.
 Applications for the scholarship are available August 1 to rising seniors who will graduate from high school the following year.
-The deadline for applications is March 1st of the year of graduation.
+The deadline for applications is April 1st of the year of graduation.
 Applications must be accompanied by letters of recommendation from applicants’ high school music, dance, drama and/or technical theater teachers, if their respective school offers such programs; their guidance counselor; and two directors with whom the applicant has worked.
 The directors should attest to the applicant’s responsibility, work ethic, talents, dedication and potential.
 Applicants must submit school report cards from the previous two years (10th and 11th grades).
 Applicants are also asked to submit a 500 word essay about the impact of theatre arts and the importance of mentors like Donn Ansell.
 Early application is encouraged so that the selection panel may familiarize themselves with the applicants over time.
 Applicants shall keep TACT appraised of their theatrical endeavors subsequent to the date of their application so that TACT may have the opportunity to see their work.
-Applicants must have accepted placement in a college, university or training program by May 2022.
-The scholarship winner will be announced in May 2022 at the Thalian Association Community Theatre Annual Meeting and presented at the Thalian Awards Ceremony in July 2022.
+Applicants must have accepted placement in a college, university or training program by May 2024.
+The scholarship recipient will be announced in June 2024 at the Thalian Association Community Theatre Annual Meeting with the presentation at the Thalian Awards Ceremony in July 2024.
 TACT reserves the right to withhold the scholarship if, in the panel’s opinion, no deserving applicant is recognized.
 The amount of the scholarship shall be determined annually by Thalian Association Community Theatre.